-I’ve had the F-Stop Ajna 40L Camera Bag for about 7 months now.
-In the Rockies, that’s all 4 seasons ha!
-I’ve used it as my primary camera bag in a variety of settings.
-From glaciers in the dead of winter, to valleys in the middle of summer.
+I’ve had the F-Stop Ajna camera bag for about 2 years now.
+I’ve used it as my primary camera bag in a variety of environmental settings.
+From glaciers inside glaciers in the middle of winter, to dense forested valleys in the middle of summer.
 I’ve used the Ajna 40l for multi-day backpacking trips, cross-country skiing, kayaking, scrambling, rock climbing, you name it!

 There’s a few items that I pack with me on basically every single outing in the mountains.
 On any given shoot, I will always carry a lightweight Gore-tex rain shell, and a down puffy.
 Weather is unpredictable and a rain jacket and insulation might be the only thing keeping you alive in an emergency.
 Then there’s smaller items like a first-aid kit, A gear repair kit, a stainless steel water bottle etc.

 I also always have lightweight gloves, two buffs, and a light wool touque.
 This might vary depending on the location or season.
 However I always include this when I’m home in the Rockies.
 It can be 30 degrees in the valley and 0 degrees on the top of the mountain.
 Even if you’re staying down in the valley, weather changes fast and you can be enjoying a nice summer afternoon one hour, and an hour later be seeking shelter from hail and snow.

 What’s great about the Ajna camera bag is that I don’t have to have one bag just for climbing, another bag for snowshoeing, another one for backpacking, I can just change the way I load the straps gear straps and the bag just adapts to whatever it is I’m doing.